h4ck3rk3y/h4ck3rk3y.github.io/projects.md

 ## Websites

-- **[BidShyp](http://bidshyp.com)** - Worked in a team of two, to develop a bidding portal for the frieght industry.
-Shippers get to add shipment details of their packages, while frieght forwarders get to bid on them.
+- **[BidShyp](http://bidshyp.com)** - Worked in a team of two, to develop a bidding portal for the freight industry.
+Shippers get to add shipment details of their packages, while freight forwarders get to bid on them.
 The company aims to be an aggregator in the shipping industry.

--  **[RouteRush](http://routerush.me)** - A tool that generates a random itenirary based on your budget.
+-  **[RouteRush](http://routerush.me)** - A tool that generates a random itinerary based on your budget.
 The app chooses from over 150 cities, from a list of most visited cities.
 Uses the rome2rio api, google places api and the currency.io api.

 - **[Musique](http://lamusique.ml)** - Music discovery in a Tinder way.
 Made it for Microsoft code.fun.do.
 Allows users to swipe music left or right, provides recommendations based on music that you have swiped right.
 Creates a playlist of all music swiped right which gets deleted every week so that you discover new music.
 Uses the soundcloud api.